R. Balu (writer): Other work

-In 2012, Dr. Balu was inducted to serve as the Frank H. T. Rhodes Professor at Cornell University, NY, USA, in recognition to his work in development, public policy and bridging gap between academic research and practice.
-His blog on development and poverty elimination continues to be one of the prime source for students at Cornell University to understand the process of social and economic development from a grassroots perspective.
-His lectures and views of global citizenship are well recognized at Cornell.
+In 2012, Balu was appointed as the Frank H. T. Rhodes Professor at Cornell University, NY, USA.

 In 2015, Balu released a book based on a compilation of narratives and reflections of a development activist.
-The book was crowd-funded and was released by an Indian Minister of State in the Prime Minister's Office.
+The book was crowd-funded and was released by an Indian minister of state in the prime minister's Office.
 Similar book launches were also held at Cornell University.

+In 2024, Balu published Power Within: The Leadership Legacy of Narendra Modi.

+In 2025, Dr Balu launched a think tank, India House, co-founded by alumni and faculty of various IITs, and he acts as a mentor to the organization.

 Awards and recognition

 Balu was given the state youth award by the Government of Karnataka in 1988.
 He was honoured with the Paul Harris Fellow by Rotary International in recognition of his contributions towards social service in 2000.
 In 2003, the Kanchi Kamakoti Peetham awarded him the Jayendra Saraswathi Award for his lifetime contribution to social work.
 In 2011, the Dainik Bhaskar group awarded him the India Pride awards for social development work.
 In January 2014, he received the Vivekananda Award for Human Excellence from the Ramakrishna Mission.
 In May 2014, the Society for Indian Medical Anthropology awarded him the Swasthya Seva Ratna Award for outstanding medical service to indigenous tribal communities.